IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 The Board shall develop a Conflict of Interest policy for the LLC.
 While the details shall be determined by the Board, at a minimum such policy will include the following:

-* The IETF, ISOC Board, IAB, or IRTF chair cannot be chair of this LLC Board.
+* The IETF, ISOC Board, IAB, or IRTF chair cannot be chair of this LLC Board, though they may serve as a Director.

+* The ISOC chair cannot serve as a Director on this LLC Board.

 * A Director cannot be a paid consultant or employee of the Executive Director or their sub-contractors, nor a paid consultant or employee of ISOC.